Diagnostic ImagingCall 833-234-4050

 Echocardiogram (ECHO): An ECHO uses sound waves to create a moving picture of your heart, and is much more detailed than a standard X-ray without any exposure to radiation.
 It is an ultrasound video used to diagnose various heart diseases by evaluating the heart’s size, strength of contraction, areas of muscle weakness, valve function, and the accumulation of fluid.

-Interventional radiology (IR): Interventional radiology uses specialized imaging techniques to guide radiologists in performing catheter based therapeutic procedures.
+Interventional radiology (IR): Interventional radiology uses specialized imaging techniques to guide cardiologists and radiologists in performing catheter based diagnostic and/or therapeutic procedures.
 IR allows for minimally invasive treatment of nearly every organ system and combines multiple imaging modalities, such as x-ray, CT, ultrasound, and MRI.